 Sorry, you answered at least two out of three comprehension/attention checks incorrectly.
+You cannot continue with the study.
+Thank you for your time.
 Please return your submission on Prolific by selecting the 'Stop without completing' button.

-[If participant fails only one out of three checks (one attention check and two comprehension checks)]
+If participant fails only one out of three checks (one attention check and two comprehension checks)] End of survey Thank you for your time.
 We will pay you your £2 participation fee in the following days.

-Please click the following link to finish the survey.

-Please consider each question carefully because if you are selected, one of your choices will have real consequences for two other persons.

-Person A Person C After-tax annual income \$8,000 \$70,000

-Person A: +\$1000 Person A: +\$500

-Person C: -\$1000 Person C: -\$500
+Please click the following link to finish the survey. - page break [D1Q1: shown to all participants] Decision Screen 1/6 Please consider each question carefully because if you are selected, one of your choices will have real consequences for two other persons.
+Person A Person C After-tax annual income \$8,000 \$70,000 Question 1/4: Please choose your preferred alternative: Person A: +\$1000 Person A: +\$500 Person C: -\$1000 Person C: -\$500 $\bigcirc$ $\bigcirc$ - page break [All questions hereafter in Decision Screen 1 look like D1Q1]

-$\bigcirc$ $\bigcirc$

-[All questions hereafter in Decision Screen 1 look like D1Q1]